 - Baclofen (Lioresal, Lioresal Intrathecal, Gablofen)

-To prevent relapse
+To prevent relapse:

-Acamprosate (Campral) -- may help restore the chemical balance in the brain.
+Acamprosate (Campral): May help restore the chemical balance in the brain.
 It is best used in combination with counseling.

 Nutrition and Dietary Supplements

-Thiamine (vitamin B1) -- Your doctor may prescribe a thiamine supplement during withdrawal.
+Thiamine (vitamin B1): Your doctor may prescribe a thiamine supplement during withdrawal.
 Heavy use of alcohol causes thiamine deficiency, which can lead to a serious brain disorder called Wernicke-Korsakoff syndrome.

 The use of herbs is a time-honored approach to strengthening the body and treating disease.
 Herbs, however, can trigger side effects and can interact with other herbs, supplements, or medications.
 For these reasons, you should take herbs with care, under the supervision of a health care provider.
-However, you should not use herbs alone to treat alcoholism; counseling and peer groups such as AA are also needed.
+However, you should not use herbs alone to treat alcoholism.
+Counseling and peer groups such as AA are also needed.

-- Kudzu (Pueraria lobata) -- Animal studies suggest that kudzu, used in traditional Chinese medicine to treat alcohol abuse, might help reduce cravings.
+- Kudzu (Pueraria lobata): Animal studies suggest that kudzu, used in traditional Chinese medicine to treat alcohol abuse, might help reduce cravings.
 Human studies are mixed.
 One study in humans failed to show any benefit, while another found that heavy drinkers who had taken kudzu supplements for 7 days drank significantly less beer when given the opportunity than heavy drinkers who had taken a placebo.
-Kudzu can interact with many medications, including blood-thinners, methotrexate, diabetes medications, and estrogens.
+Kudzu can interact with many medications, including blood thinners, methotrexate, diabetes medications, and estrogens.

-- Dandelion (Taraxacum officinale) -- Dandelion is used traditionally for liver related problems, although there is evidence that it helps alcohol withdrawal symptoms.
+- Dandelion (Taraxacum officinale): Dandelion is used traditionally for liver-related problems, although there is evidence that it helps alcohol withdrawal symptoms.
 It is often combined with milk thistle.
 Dandelion can interact with many medications, including lithium.

 Few studies have examined the effectiveness of specific homeopathic remedies.
 Professional homeopaths, however, may recommend a treatment for alcoholism based on their knowledge and clinical experience.
 Before prescribing a remedy, homeopaths take into account a person's constitutional type.
 In homeopathic terms, a person's constitution is his or her physical, emotional, and intellectual makeup.
 An experienced homeopath assesses all of these factors when determining the most appropriate remedy for a particular individual.
 Homeopathy alone should not be used to treat alcoholism, but can be a supportive therapy along with counseling and groups such as AA.
 The following are a few examples of remedies that an experienced homeopath might consider for symptoms related to alcohol abuse or withdrawal:

-Arsenicum album -- for anxiety and compulsiveness, with nausea, vomiting, and diarrhea
+Arsenicum album: For anxiety and compulsiveness, with nausea, vomiting, and diarrhea

-Nux vomica -- for irritability and compulsiveness with nausea, vomiting, and constipation
+Nux vomica: For irritability and compulsiveness with nausea, vomiting, and constipation

-Lachesis -- for cravings for alcohol cravings, headaches, and difficulty swallowing
+Lachesis: For alcohol cravings, headaches, and difficulty swallowing

-Staphysagria -- for angry individuals who tend to suppress their emotions and may have been abused physically, sexually, or psychologically in the past
+Staphysagria: For angry individuals who tend to suppress their emotions and may have been abused physically, sexually, or psychologically in the past

 Cognitive behavioral therapy with a psychologist or psychiatrist is a very effective treatment approach for alcohol addiction.
 This type of therapy, which is geared toward changing your beliefs and thought process about drinking, can help you cope with stress and control your behavior.
 Talk to your doctor about finding a qualified cognitive behavioral therapist.